jstawarz/Final_Ski_Resort/README.md

 Together, the team will be updating the slide deck and brainstorming a storyboard to present the analysis completed and present a cohesive conclusion to the ski resorts.

+### Results Summary

+### Challenges

+Over the course of the project, the team expereinced three key challenges: access to data, implementation of the Natural Language Processing and time.

+First and foremost, access to robust data sources on the selected topic were difficult to locate.
+Regarding the vistor data, the team worked with yearly season totals of ski visitors at a particular resort.
+However, as the analysis progressed more granular data about the visitors and their use of the resort was highly desired.
+For example, demographic data points, trip duration, amount of runs taken, which trails are most frequented, what time of the season sees the most vistors, etc.

+The weather data itself posed a challenge as well.
+In it's intial state, the weather measurements were taken across nearly 30 years and amounted to thousands of data points that needed to be filtered down to a specific timeframe of interest.
+Further challenges with this data included, missing data points or variations in how certain weather conditions were measured.
+For example, some weather stations consistently recorded daily precipitation, or snowfall levels, while others relied almost entirely on snow depth.
+This created challenges in determining which statistics were best to use across all the data gathered in order to maintain a level of consistency in the analysis.

+Second main challenge for the team was the implementation of the Natural Language Processing.
+For us, the concept was relatively foreign and a large amount of the learning had to happen on the fly.
+Ultimately, a working model was created, however, in retrospect, the NLP desevered more attention overall as the outputs (and potential outputs) outweighed results or insights gleaned from the weather and visitor data.

+Overall, time in and of itself was an overarching force compounding both of these challenges.
+The time taken to clean and...

+### Recommendations

 ### Slide Deck

 A link to the slide deck has been included below.